isc-projects/kea/doc/guide/netconf.rst

            // "stdout" which outputs the configuration on the standard output,
            // "unix" which uses the local control channel supported by the
            // "dhcp4" and "dhcp6" servers ("d2" support is not yet available),
-           // and "http" which uses the Control agent "ca" to manage itself or
+           // and "http" which uses the Control Agent "ca" to manage itself or
            // to forward commands to "dhcp4" or "dhcp6".
            "managed-servers":
            {